 With our relationship all but dead in the water, we still lived together for 3 months and even slept in the same bed.
 Each day was a struggle for me.
-I went to work trying (being the key word here) to leave behind everything that was going wrong in my personal life from my coworkers and how much it was affecting me.
+I went to work trying (being the key word here) to leave behind everything that was going wrong in my personal life by hiding it all from my coworkers and how much it was affecting me.
 I was one of those who didn’t know how to open up to someone about being depressed.
 My mindset was wired for “being the man” and that in order to do so, you hid your feelings or buried them, because that’s what it meant to be a man – to be strong.
-I was both extremely hurt and angry, being that this was my first major romantic/love relationship.
+I was both extremely hurt and angry since this was my first major romantic/love relationship.

 At the time, I was taking city transit in order to get to and from work every day.
 This consisted of 2 trains (switching from one line to another) as well as a bus; in total, I was leaving my house around 6:45 am and returning home around 6:30 pm with over an hour spent each way on traveling.
 I’ll admit that some of my coworkers noticed my behavior change and asked if I was Okay – deep down I wanted to tell them, to open up to someone who wasn’t my family (who had been helping me, by the way) and to just get it all out.
 But I couldn’t; I told them I was fine.

-This is where my personal story is one that very few know about, as I’ve hidden it for many years.
-There was a day in which I stood waiting for a train.
+This is where my personal story is one that very few know about, as I’ve hidden it well for many years.
+There was a day in which I stood waiting for a train at the Banff Trail C-train station in Calgary.
 I had the thoughts going through my head:

 “It really is all my fault that my relationship is finished.
 I’m the one who fucked things up.
 If I can’t be happy with someone I love, what’s the fucking point of being here?
 Why the fuck should I even be alive?”

-Some of the things that people do in order to hide their depression are noticeable and others aren’t so much.
+Some of the things that people do in order to hide their depression are noticeable, while others aren’t so much.
+I’ve discovered some of my own signs through my journey: I tend to become more reserved and quiet, retreating into myself like a turtle into its shell.
+For me, it’s the physical manifestation of feeling like I have no voice, of being unheard, in pain and hurting, alone and that no one understands me or my pain.
 Here’s a link to a list of 30 Hidden Signs of Depression.
 If you know you have depression, please seek help.
 Even if it’s talking to someone that isn’t a professional counselor; it could be your best friend or your family.
 Likewise, connectedness is a two-way street.
 If you have a friend who flakes out of plans at the last minute or is usually outgoing but isn’t so much anymore – show them some compassion and ask them how they’re really doing.
 You could be saving their life.

 A semicolon symbolizes a pause or a potential to end a sentence and the author chooses to keep going.
 Our life is the sentence and we are the author.
 My story isn’t over…..and neither is yours!